John-Kingham/quality-shares/docs/TESTING.md

 There was one error relating to an unnecessary closing `li` tag.
 I fixed this error by removing the offending tag.

-I re-validated the page and there were no errors or warnings.
+I revalidated the page and there were no errors or warnings.

 ![Homepage HTML validation fixed results](./images/testing/validation/home-html-validation-fixed.png)